Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Introduction

-A crucial assumption here is that the sequence $(r_k)_{k\in\Z}$ is absolutely summable, that is, the rows of $\Xb$ are short range dependent (SRD).
+The absolute summability of the sequence $(r_k)_{k\in\Z}$ means that the columns of $\Xb$ are short range dependent (SRD), and this is crucial to the norm consistency \eqref{eq:converge_strong}.
 As an opposite scenario, the phenomenon of long range dependence (LRD) has been frequently observed in various fields like engineering and economic processes (see \cite{giraitis2012large, sheng2011fractional, doukhan2002theory, rangarajan2003processes} and the references therein).
-In this paper, we reexamine in the LRD context the consistency of the two estimators above and the validity of the corresponding row whitening procedure.
-Precisely, we assume that the Toeplitz matrix $\Rb_M=(r_{i-j})$ has a spectral density of the form

-where $a\in (0,1)$ and $L$ is a function defined on $[\pi^{-1},\infty)$ and is slowly varying at $\infty$.
-We prove that, unlike the SRD case, here only the unbiased estimator $\hRb_M$ is ratio consistent in the sense that,
+In this paper, we parameterize the LRD by $a\in(0,1)$, and study the consistency properties of $\hRb_M$ and $\hRb_M^b$ in the LRD case.
+Our main results are \begin{enumerate}[label={(\roman{enumi})}] \item The norm consistency \eqref{eq:converge_strong} for the unbiased estimator $\hRb_M$ continues to hold in the LRD case for the lower half $a\in(0,1/2)$ (the pro-SRD side), but simulation studies suggest that it may not hold for the upper half $a\in(1/2,1)$, see \S\ref{subsec:simu_norm_inconsistency}. \item The unbiased estimator $\hRb_M$ is ratio consistent in the sense that and consequently,